BobKuczewski/Run1802/README.md

     00    ; FIB 0 2 4 6 8 ...
     01    ; FIB 1 3 5 7 9 ...

-While not required in that example, numeric addresses could be added to show branch targets and data fields:
+While not required in that example, numeric addresses could still be added to show branch targets and data fields:

           F8 00 ; LDI 0
-          BA    ; PHI A
+          BA    ; PHI A  ... zero A
-          BB    ; PHI B
+          BB    ; PHI B  ... zero B
-          BC    ; PHI C
-          F8 1A ; LDI 1A
+          BC    ; PHI C  ... zero C (which is never used) F8 1A ; LDI 1A ... load the 1st "ping pong" address
-          AA    ; PLO A
-          F8 1B ; LDI 1B
+          AA    ; PLO A  ...
+A will be used to write to 1A F8 1B ; LDI 1B ... load the 2nd "ping pong" address
-          AB    ; PLO B
-          F8 00 ; LDI 0
+          AB    ; PLO B  ...
+B will be used to write to 1B F8 00 ; LDI 0  ...
+Load a zero in C
-          AC    ; PLO C
+          AC    ; PLO C  ...
+However, C isn't used.
+Oops.
-    0E:   EA    ; SEX A
+    0E:   EA    ; SEX A  ...
+Use X to add from 1A
-          F4    ; ADD
+          F4    ; ADD    ...
+Add from A to accumulator
-          5A    ; STR A
+          5A    ; STR A  ...
+Store the result in 1A
-          64    ; OUT 4
+          64    ; OUT 4  ...
+Display the 1A value
-          2A    ; DEC A
-          EB    ; SEX B
+          2A    ; DEC A  ...
+Decrement after the output (which incremented) EB    ; SEX B  ...
+Use X to add from 1B
-          F4    ; ADD
+          F4    ; ADD    ...
+Add from B1 to the accumulator already holding 1A
-          5B    ; STR B
+          5B    ; STR B  ...
+Store the value in 1B
-          64    ; OUT 4
+          64    ; OUT 4  ...
+Display the 1B value
-          2B    ; DEC B
-          30 0E ; BR 0E
+          2B    ; DEC B  ...
+Decrement after the output (which incremented) 30 0E ; BR 0E  ...
+Branch back to start again
-    1A:   00    ; FIB 0 2 4 6 8 ...
+    1A:   00    ; Variable will hold 0 2 4 6 8 ...
-    1B:   01    ; FIB 1 3 5 7 9 ...
+    1B:   01    ; Variable will hold 1 3 5 7 9 ...

-Note that Run_1802 will place (force) the bytes at those explicitly defined address fields to be located at those addresses - even if they overwrite existing code or data.
+This makes the program easier to read and understand.
+The addresses still had to be counted, but only once.
+After that, they're documented in the program.
+Note that Run_1802 will place (force) the bytes at those explicitly defined address fields to actually be located at those addresses - even if they overwrite existing code or data.
 Each line is processed sequentially, and the data is placed in memory sequentially until an address is encountered.
 Then the sequential placement process continues from that new point forward.

 Of course, almost all serious work will require a real assembler (such as the [A18 assembler](http://www.retrotechnology.com/memship/a18.html) written by William C. Colley and maintained and improved by Herbert R. Johnson).
 The A18 assembler produces standardized "Intel Hex" format files.
 Here's the output of the A18 assembler after processing a source code file for the previous Fibonacci examples:

     :1C000000F800BABBBCF81AAAF81BABF800ACEAF45A642AEBF45B642B300E0001CF
     :00001C01E3

 This is a very compact form and includes both address information and a checksum.
-The source code for that program came from the following file:
+Here's the source code for that program:

     Ra          EQU    10
     Rb          EQU    11